jibitters/kiosk/api/rest-spec/README.md

 ```
 ------

 #### Delete ticket request.
-Deletes ticket and all associated comments by using its id.
+Deletes a ticket and all associated comments by using its id.

 |Method        |Path                                           |
 |---           |---                                            |